wangxufire/awesome-stars/README.md

 ## Swift

+- [Potatso](https://github.com/haxpor/Potatso) - Potatso is an iOS client that implements Shadowsocks proxy with the leverage of NetworkExtension framework in iOS 9.
 - [EFQRCode](https://github.com/EyreFree/EFQRCode) - A better way to operate quick response code in Swift.
 - [awesome-swift](https://github.com/matteocrippa/awesome-swift) - A collaborative list of awesome swift resources.
 Feel free to contribute!
 - [Lyrics](https://github.com/MichaelRow/Lyrics) - Swift-based iTunes plug-in to display lyrics on the desktop.